tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/support/index.md

 Prerequisites depend on the API operations you want to call:

-* To create and update support tickets, you need:
+* To create and update support tickets, and add communication operations, you need:
 	* An Azure subscription ID.
 	* A Professional Direct, Premier, or Unified technical support plan.
 For more information, see [Compare support plans](https://azure.microsoft.com/support/plans/).
 	* Member of the [Support Request Contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#support-request-contributor) at the subscription scope.

-*	To list support tickets, and to list or add communication operations, you need:
+*	To list support tickets, and to list communication operations, you need:
 	* An Azure subscription ID
 	* Member of the [Reader role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#reader) at the subscription scope.